 A noble history?
 The name ‘Bodysgallen’ may mean either 'house among thistles' or 'the abode of Cadwallon', a 6th century chieftain.

-Today you enter the oldest part of the house, the main hall, above which is the Drawing Room featuring a magnificent fireplace.
-Here you will find the C17th coats of arms of the Mostyns, Wynns and Vaughans, which are also found in the stained glass windows in the Dining Room and main stairwell.
+*Today you enter the oldest part of the house, the main hall, above which is the Drawing Room featuring a magnificent fireplace.
+Here you will find the 17th century coats of arms of the Mostyns, Wynns and Vaughans, which are also found in the stained glass windows in the Dining Room and main stairwell.

 A short history of Bodysgallen Hall has been written by Oliver Garnet detailing family connections and exploring Bodysgallen that can be purchased from the hotel reception.*